textileio/go-foldersync/README.md

 ## Usage
 When a peer wants to bootstrap a new shared folder, to invite others, it has to
-run: `go run *.go -name bob`.
+run: `go run main.go util.go client.go -name bob`.
 This will create a new `Store` with an underlying new `Thread`, and will print an invitation link that other peers can use to join the shared folder.

-Joining peers will run: `go run *.go -user alice -inviteLink xxxxxxx` to join the shared folder.
+Joining peers will run:
+`go run main.go util.go client.go -user alice -inviteLink xxxxxxx` to join the shared folder.
 The invite link has format:
 `<thread-addr>?<follow-key>&<read-key>`.